Uche-Precious-Onyia/DSA_Amazon_Product_Review_Analysis/README.md

 ### Tools Used
 - Excel for data collection
 - Microsoft word (for documenting steps and findings)
-- SQL server (for querying and analysis)
+- Microsoft Excel (as the tool for our analysis)
 - Microsoft PowerPoint(for presentation of findings)

 ### Data Cleaning and Preparation